neliraituri/neliraituri.github.io/README.md

 # Programming HQ: Path Forward

 A personal learning plan and a collection of resources.
-A roadmap for programming, mostly in JavaScript and relevant frameworks.
+A roadmap for programming, focusing on JavaScript.